-Walk through Mrs. Patmore’s chaotic kitchen, get a glimpse into Lady Mary’s bedroom and pretend you’re a guest at the always dramatic Crawley family dinner at a new immersive experience that opened Saturday.
+Walk through Mrs. Patmore’s chaotic kitchen, get a glimpse into Lady Mary’s bedroom and pretend you’re a guest at the always dramatic Crawley family dinner at a new immersive experience that has been extended through April 2.

 “Downton Abbey: The Exhibition” brings the show’s most recognizable sets and more than 50 opulent and everyday costumes worn by its actors – Michelle Dockery (Lady Mary), Hugh Bonneville (Robert Crawley, the Earl of Grantham) and Dame Maggie Smith (Violet Crawley, the Dowager Countess of Grantham) included – to the public on West 57th Street, according to NBCUniversal.

 Because of overwhelming attendance since its opening on Nov.
 18, the show has been extended, according to NBCUniversal.

 The exhibit which the studio is calling a "multimillion dollar museum-quality experience," is meant to transport visitors into the Edwardian period.
 Its stars say the exhibit is arranged as if it were the actual set itself.